top of page

 The National Civil War Naval Museum in Columbus, Georgia photo personal collection

-The National Civil War Naval Museum is home to the largest display of Civil War Naval Flags.
-It is the only museum in the world dedicated to educating the public on the naval story of the Civil War.
+The National Civil War Naval Museum is home to the largest collection of Civil War naval flags.
+It is also the only museum in the world dedicated to educating the public on the Naval story of the Civil War.

 Among its many exhibits is the cutter from the USS Hartford.
 This particular cutter possibly transported Admiral David Farragut, who is remembered for uttering the famous words, "damn the torpedoes, full speed ahead," at the Battle of Mobile Bay.